Overview of the allegations:

 The company was plunged into doubt and allegation at the end of 2018 as it was allegedly discovered that the man behind BCT – known as Shaun MacDonald – was actually convicted fraudster Boaz Manor, allegedly accused of siphoning $106m USD from a hedge fund in 2012 and imprisoned.
 He was allegedly at the helm of BCT under a fake identity, leading from the shadows as the company’s then-president, Bob Bonomo, assumed the top position in the public eye, reports suggested.

 Today, reports indicate nothing has been realised.
 The product allegedly seems almost non-existent, the token that was sold in ICO in unreleased and the entire company has stagnated.

 This class action is accepting class members

-The product shown at ICO, in promotional material, and by compensated promoters is nothing like the item that BCT are selling today, and dramatic changes have occurred for the worse:
+Allegedly the product shown at ICO, in promotional material, and by compensated promoters is nothing like the item that BCT are selling today, and dramatic changes have occurred for the worse:

 As per the whitepaper:

 It is also intended that BCT Inc will use proceeds from its sale of the BCT Tokens to fund the further development of the Blockchain Terminal and applications to be available on the Blockchain Terminal, through development agreements with affiliates of BCT Inc.

 Therefore, if the terminal isn’t developed, the funds aren’t being used for the project, investors reported.